-This is the classic Christmas story and can be read or acted out as part of the family’s Christmas celebration or when a class studies the birth of Jesus.
+Luke’s narrative of the birth of Jesus. – Luke 2:1-20: This is the classic Christmas story and can be read or acted out as part of the family’s Christmas celebration or when a class studies the birth of Jesus.
+Children are likely to be familiar with this story from school or church.
+If you wish to select a single verse from the narrative for kids to memorize, we should suggest Luke 2:11, where the angels speak to the shepherd and declare… “Today a Savior, who is Messiah the Lord, was born for you in the city of David.”
 Please note that Luke makes no mention of the wise men at all.
 The story of the wise men comes in Matthew 2 where Matthew clearly notes that they came AFTER Jesus was born.
 Use your discretion in determining whether to include the wise men in the Christmas story.

-For other Christmas-related resources and activities for use at home or in your church or homeschool, click here.
+We hope these Bible verses about Christmas are helpful.
+You can find other Christmas-related resources and activities for use at home or in your church or homeschool.

 Author, Speaker, Bible Teacher